-Similar to the roadside tree situation, the effect of planting trees in several blocks, on the heat stress of August 8 at 14:00 is limited to the place where these trees are 'planted'.
-The places where these groups of trees are added show a decrease in heat stress.
-However, the surroundings of these groups show no change (figure 14).
+Similar to the roadside tree situation, the effect of planting trees in several blocks on the heat stress of August 8 at 14:00 is limited to the place where these trees are planted.
+The places where the blocks are planted show a decrease in heat stress.
+However, the surroundings of these blocks show no change.

-Figure 14 A close-up image at 14:00, with the DPRA Heat Module, for the situation with trees placed in groups, in the Rivierenwijk.
-The red circle shows the area where trees are placed in a group (Tygron Geodesign Platform, 2020).
+Figure 13 A close up image at 14:00, with the DPRA Heat Module, for the situation with trees placed in blocks, in the Rivierenwijk.
+The red circle shows place where trees are placed in blocks (Tygron Geodesign Platform, 2020).